dbuenzli/mtime/README.md

 Mtime can be installed with `opam`:

     opam install mtime
+    opam install js_of_ocaml mtime  # mtime with jsoo support

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.